 Alternate: Ms Christine Constantin

 Alternate: Dr Daniel Frank

-United States of America, the Netherlands and Norway
+United States of America, the Netherlands, Norway and Germany

 Alternate: Ms Naomi Yorks

 Alternate: Mr Borce Petrevski

 Alternate: H.E.
 Mr Md.
 Mustafizur Rahman